 It is best known for its journeys from Paris to Istanbul.
 However, shorter journeys were also possible such as London to Paris.
 The train is also known for making trips around European nations that include Vienna, Berlin and Prague.

-In an episode of Michael Palin’s ‘Around The World in Eighty Days’ aired in 1988, Michael travelled on the Orient Express, travelling from London to Victoria to Innsbruck.
+In an episode of Michael Palin’s ‘Around The World in Eighty Days’ aired in 1988, Michael traveled on the Orient Express, traveling from London to Victoria to Innsbruck.
 However, the train was unable to continue on to Venice because of a strike on the Italian railways.

 The 6-day journey from Paris to Istanbul and back again could only be selected once a year!

 With the assistance of coal stoves, each carriage was kept nice and warm.
 A small radiator was also included in the carriages.